 Now some fresh pickings from the Political Grapevine:

-The U.S. attorney in San Diego has filed suit to seize the California home of embattled Republican Representative Randy "Duke" Cunningham, claiming the property was bought with money traced to a violation of federal bribery laws.
+The U.S. attorney in San Diego has filed suit to seize the California home of embattled Republican Representative Randy "Duke" Cunningham (search), claiming the property was bought with money traced to a violation of federal bribery laws.

 A grand jury has been investigating whether Cunningham, who sits on the House committee that authorizes defense spending, sold his house to defense contractor Mitchell Wade for $700,000 more than it was worth.
 While in DC, Cunningham also lived on a boat owned by the same defense contractor.
 Cunningham insists he's done nothing wrong, but experts tell The San Diego Union-Tribune that the suit, filed in secret last month, marks a "serious step forward in this investigation."